Genomic Applications Partnership Program (GAPP)

 - Rights to use ‘background’ IP required for use in the project;

 - Licences to use foreground and background IP to the different project participants;

 - Management issues related to foreground IP (such as patent expenses, patenting decisions, dividing fields and scopes of use); and,

 - Risk management issues (what special risks might be present in this project and on which project participant do those risks fall).

-There is a two-stage application process for this program:
+There is a three-stage gated application process for this program:

 - Expression of Interest (EOI)

 - Supplementary Proposal